ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

 ## Development

-Whilst there are plenty of integration available for Home Assistant some might be missing, or you have a very specific use case.
+Whilst there are plenty of integrations available for Home Assistant some might be missing, or you have a very specific use case that is not available yet.
 By supporting web hooks, scripts, MQTT,... you can sometimes work around devices and platforms that have no ready to use integration, but sometimes you cannot.

 It is possible by developing your own integrations for Home Assistant.